launchql/pgsql-parser/README.md

 ### `parser.deparse(query)`

 Deparses the query tree and returns a formatted SQL statement.
-This function takes as input the result of the `parse` method.
+This function takes as input a query AST in the same format as the `query` property of on the result of the `parse` method.
 This is the primary functionality of this module.

 ### Parameters